Cptmoomoo/AnimeTaro/README.md

 2. Scroll down to: 'Extension Options'.
 3. Select your anime source of choice.

+## Currently Supported Anime Sources
+- Gogoanime
+- Kissanime
+- Crunchyroll

-## What do I do if the streaming page doesn't exist?
+##### What do I do if the streaming page doesn't exist?
 Fear not!
 There are many reasons the extension doesn't bring you to the right page:
 - The website broke.
 - Bad programming.
 - Bad programming.

 To try another source, click on the icon again and press 'Take me to a different site'.

-## Currently Supported Anime Sources
-- Gogoanime
-- Kissaniem
-- Crunchyroll

 ## Firebase!
 Google Firebase logs the sites that do not work whenever you click 'Take me to a different site' But nothing is done with that information...